Middlesex (Province of Canada electoral district): Boundaries

 Middlesex electoral district was located on the Ontario peninsula, based on Middlesex County.
 The town of London was the major centre, although it was a separate electoral district, surrounded by Middlesex.

 The Union Act, 1840 had merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.
 The Union Act provided that the pre-existing electoral boundaries of Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

 Middlesex County had been an electoral district in the Legislative Assembly of Upper Canada.
 Its boundaries were not altered by the Union Act.
 Those boundaries had originally been set by a proclamation of the first Lieutenant Governor of Upper Canada, John Graves Simcoe, in 1792, under the name of the County of Suffolk:

 That the seventeenth of the said counties be hereafter called by the name of the county of Suffolk; which county is to be bounded on the east by the county of Norfolk, on the south by lake Erie, until it meets the carrying-place from point au Pins unto the Thames, on the west by the said carrying-place, thence up the said river Thames until it meets the northwesternmost boundary of the county of Norfolk.

-The boundaries had been further defined by a statute of Upper Canada in 1798, which re-named Suffolk county to be Middlesex county:
+The boundaries had been further defined by a statute of Upper Canada in 1798, which renamed Suffolk county to be Middlesex county: